streamlink/streamlink-appimage/README.md

 ### About

-These AppImages are built using the [`streamlink/appimage-buildenv-*`][streamlink-appimage-buildenv] docker images, which are based on the [`pypa/manylinux`][manylinux] project and the [`manylinux2014`][manylinux2014] platform, which is based on CentOS 7.
+These AppImages are built using the [`streamlink/appimage-buildenv-*`][streamlink-appimage-buildenv] docker images, which are based on the [`pypa/manylinux`][manylinux] project and the [`manylinux_2_28`][manylinux_2_28] platform, which is based on AlmaLinux 8.
 The pre-built Python install and its needed runtime libraries are copied from the docker image (see the manylinux build files) into the AppImages, in addition to the main Python application code, namely Streamlink and its dependencies, which are pulled from GitHub and PyPI.

 ### Build